chengyucatch/chingchuan-chen.github.com/_posts/2014-07-10-Some-tips-on-linux.md

 <!-- more -->

 i. automatically load some shell scripts
-In my system ubuntu 14.04, I can find the '.bashrc' file in my home directory.
+In my system ubuntu 14.04, I can find the file `.bashrc` in my home directory.
-Since I want ubuntu load intel complier and mkl parameter automatically, I add the two lines in the end of that file:
+Since I want ubuntu to load intel complier and mkl parameter automatically, all I need to do is to add the two lines in the end of that file: (mint 17: `gedit /etc/bash.bashrc`)

 {% highlight bash %}
 source /opt/intel/composer_xe_2013_sp1.3.174/mkl/bin/mklvars.sh intel64